 British Journal of Sociology of Education

 Doctoral students supervised have undertaken research on the intersections of power politics, organisational dynamics, educational policies, and how these intersections shape educators’ lives and work, in both Indigenous and non-Indigenous contexts.
 In their work, they drew on a range of organisational theories, and on the works of Michel Foucault, Pierre Bourdieu, Dorothy Smith, and Norman Fairclough, to name but a few.
-They have used a range of qualitative methodologies, for instance, critical ethnography, case study research, archival research, critical discourse analysis (CDA), interviews, content analysis.
-Research was undertaken in sites as diverse as schools, school districts, and non-governmental organisations, both in British Columbia and The Yukon.
+They have used a range of qualitative methodologies, for instance, critical ethnography, case study research, phenomenological approaches, archival research, critical discourse analysis (CDA), interviews, content analysis.
+Research was undertaken in sites as diverse as schools, school districts, and non-governmental organisations, both in British Columbia, The Yukon, and in different countries.